A gentleman guide on how to be dressed for a wedding

 The cutaway is the formal suit for a wedding during the day, and you shouldn’t wear it later than 6 pm.
 The cut consists of a grey or black morning coat with tails, grey or grey and black striped trousers.
 The shirt should be white or light-blue with double-cuff worn with cufflinks.
 The vest and tie can be light grey or coloureds.
 Wear black Oxford shoes.
 Make sure never to wear a belt, cummerbund or a bow tie with your morning suit.
 Follow the guide and you will look like a prince.

 For a more casual wedding or when stated “suit” on the invitation, you can wear a smart navy, dark grey or black suit.
 For a wedding ceremony, it’s better to avoid light colours like the very light grey suit that George Clooney wore to Prince Harry and Meghan’s big day.
 Let this colour to a relaxed beach ceremony.
-Go for a three-piece suit, it is always elegant and safe choice.
-Wear tie and handkerchief that go well together but do not match them exactly, that’s tacky.
+Go for a three-piece suit, it is always an elegant and safe choice.
+Wear a tie and handkerchief that go well together but do not match exactly, that’s tacky.

 The newlyweds, Felipe and Leticia, King and Queen of Spain

 Americans usually wear a black tie to the Church.
 The Brits and Europeans, never.
 In our opinion and according to our experience of being invited to amazing weddings, better do not wear a black tie to the church.
 A black tie is reserved for the dinner party before or after the religious ceremony.
 Do like Prince Harry did when wore a black tie to continue celebrating the happy occasion in style.